 2- Read the description, not all Pinterest for Bloggers Facebook pages will be to share pins.
 Some will be for information and learning purposes, which are fine to join but don’t spend days waiting to be approved only to realise you applied for a board that wasn’t what you thought it was for!

 3- Read the rules!
-It may sound like all of these rules make Pinterest really strict but as I said, its business, not social media.
-In order for the pages to work effectively for everyone, there has to be rules.
-These include the fact that if you share a pin you HAVE to re-pin everyone else’s along with how long you have to pin them after you have pinned your’s.
+These rules will include the fact that if you share a pin you HAVE to re-pin everyone else’s along with how long you have to pin them after you have pinned yours.
 Plus, certain boards have restrictions on which blog posts you can share.
-E.G most travel related pages don’t let you share ‘blogging tips’ pins!
+E.G most travel-related pages don’t let you share ‘blogging tips’ pins!

 Tip: If you are a travel blogger, ‘Mappin Monday’ is a great one to join!
 So is ‘Ultimate Pinterest Group for Travel Bloggers’ as seen above.